 - 1 tablespoon cilantro chopped

-You may substitute dry tamarind with commercially available ready made tamarind paste.
-Follow the package instructions for appropriate amount of substitution.
+- May substitute dry tamarind with ready made tamarind paste.
+Follow package instructions for appropriate amount of substitution.
 Alternatively you could try using tomato paste.

 - I normally double the amount of cumin and coriander seeds listed in this recipe and coarsely grind them in the spice blender.
 I use half of it and save the rest for another time.

 - Aleppo red pepper is not too pungent (hot) but very flavorful.
 You may substitute it with red pepper flakes that are more pungent (hot) and adjust the quantity as per your taste.

 - Advieh is a Persian mixed spice blend.
 You may substitute with a mixed spice blend of preferably Mediterranean or middle eastern style.